marco-ht/CPP00/README.md

 ./account
 ```

-Runs the provided tests to verify your implementation.
+Runs it to verify the implementation.

-## Submission and Peer Evaluation

-- Submit your project through the designated Git repository.
-- Only the files within your Git repository will be evaluated during defense.
-- Double-check that all file names and structures match the subject requirements.

 ## Acknowledgments